NicolasLopes7/nicolas/README.md

 - `--pnpm`: Use pnpm as the package manager.
 - `--yarn`: Use yarn as the package manager.
 - `--npm`: Use npm as the package manager.
-- `--remove`: Remove the project folder after the script finishes (for developers in a hurry).

 ## Examples